WEC-Sim/WEC-Sim/source/advanced_features.rst

 Wave Gauge Placement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 By default, the wave surface elevation is calculated at the origin.
-Users are allowed up to 3 other x-locations to calculate the wave surface elevation offset from the origin in the global x-direction by defining the waveClass variable, ``waves.wavegauge<i>loc``, in the WEC-Sim input file:
+Users are allowed up to 3 other x-locations to calculate the wave surface elevation offset from the origin in the global x-direction by defining the wave class variable, ``waves.wavegauge<i>loc``, in the WEC-Sim input file:

 	:code:`waves.wavegauge<i>loc = <user defined wave gauge i x-location>; %(y-position assumed to be 0 m)`